Volunteer at Renown – volunteers give much more than just time and talent – volunteers make a difference for the people and communities we serve.

 High School Program

 Volunteer Services is looking for high school students who are ready to explore a medical career by giving their time and talents this summer.
-The High School Volunteer Program runs from June to August, and the deadline for applications is Thursday, March 14, 2019.
+The High School Volunteer Program runs from June to August, and the deadline for applications for 2020 is Friday, March 13, 2020.

 - Learn to work at one of our welcome desks